Self Assessment Tax Return

 2. Avoiding Last-Minute Stress

-Leaving your tax return until the last minute can create unnecessary pressure.
+Leaving your tax return until the last minute can really ramp up the stress.
+You might end up rushing to gather receipts, invoices, and other important documents — and that’s when mistakes tend to happen.
 Filing early gives you more time to:

 Submitting early also means avoiding delays caused by high demand on HMRC’s online system, which tends to slow down as the deadline approaches.